 then an air-current inflates my chest, a current skillfully controlled, which carries the Ray sharp out of my lips.
 I want to be silent, but I cannot.
 I am nothing but an instrument in the organist’s hands.
 His touch upon the keyboard is like a valve opening in my heart.

 Deirdre Loughridge is a musicologist whose work focuses on the history of music and technology.
 She teaches at the University of California, Berkeley, and writes about music and technology at her blog, Spooky & the Metronome.
-Her forthcoming book, Haydn’s Sunrise, Beethoven’s Shadow, explores the audiovisual culture that shaped romantic musical thought, and will be published in May 2016 by University of Chicago Press.
+Her forthcoming book, Haydn’s Sunrise, Beethoven’s Shadow, explores the audiovisual culture that shaped romantic musical thought, and was published in June 2016 by University of Chicago Press.

 Thomas Patteson is a Philadelphia-based musicologist whose work explores modern music, technology, and the experimental arts.
 He teaches at the Curtis Institute of Music and is an associate curator for Bowerbird.
-His first book, Instruments for New Music, will be published in November 2015 by the University of California Press.
+His first book, Instruments for New Music, was published in December 2015 by the University of California Press.